Pronunciation of English ⟨ng⟩: Music

-All though G-dropping has been heavily stigmatized in some dialects, it is not perceived as abnormal when sung and occurs commonly in popular music.
-Both the sound change and spelling are used for example Bob Dylan's Blowin' in the Wind employs n' to indicate explicitly indicate g-dropping.
+Although G-dropping has been heavily stigmatized in some dialects, it is not perceived as abnormal when sung and occurs commonly in popular music.
+Both the sound change and spelling are used for example Bob Dylan's Blowin' in the Wind employs n' to explicitly indicate g-dropping.

-In African American Vernacular English, the phonological action of g-dropping is seen as common place in the language.
-So much so that this trait bleeds into other facets of the culture such as music.
+In African American Vernacular English, the phonological action of g-dropping is seen as commonplace in the language, so much so that this trait bleeds into other facets of the culture such as music.
 Arguably, the genre of hip-hop has been most influential on young African American urban communities.
 There are several linguistic aspects to be studied, and "g-dropping" happens to be amongst them when in songs, words like "something" or "thumping" are pronounced as [ˈsʌmθɨ̞n] and [ˈθʌmpɨ̞n].